c-blake/bu/doc/cols.md

  - allows numbers < 0 to mean from-the-end (like Python) { use `--` or \\-escape
    (or quote) whitespace before `'-'` to avoid treatment as an option }.

+Over just `cut` it provides:
+ - default to keep; more terse CL syntax than "--complement"
+ - ability to split 1 column on repeated bytes (like `awk`)

 Usage
 -----
 ```